Grand National 2023: Date, start time, latest odds and how to watch

 Are Grand National tickets available?

-Tickets for some areas of Aintree on Saturday have already sold out but, as of the first week of April, there are still tickets available, ranging in price from £40 for a child ticket in the 'Festival Zone' to £85 for adults.
+Tickets for some areas of Aintree on Saturday have already sold out but, as of Thursday, there are still tickets available, ranging in price from £40 for a child ticket in the 'Festival Zone' to £85 for adults.
 Hospitality tickets are also available, ranging in price from £405 to £1,095.
 Car parking is an additional £30.
 All tickets are available on the racecourse's official website: www.thejockeyclub.co.uk

 How are horses picked for the Grand National?